 In a nutshell, I’m a performance marketing professional with experience and accolades in both public and private sectors.
 In 2011, I received a Master of Arts in Journalism from the University of Nevada, Reno.
 I’m currently certified in Hubspot Inbound Marketing, Google Analytics and Google Ads.
 As a proud Renoite, I enjoy working with clients who help to make my community a better place to live, work and play.

 Performance Marketing in the Private Sector

 In 2016, I joined Noble Studios, the leading performance marketing agency in the country.
 As a certified Google Partner, Noble Studios is at the forefront of digital marketing.
-I’ve had the pleasure of working with local, regional and national clients, managing performance for multi-million dollar accounts, and enjoying the occasional trip to Google HQ in Redwood City for strategic summits.
+I’ve had the pleasure of working with local, regional and national clients, managing performance for enterprise accounts, and enjoying the occasional trip to Google HQ in Redwood City for strategic summits.
 Check out my LinkedIn profile for specifics on my role at Noble Studios.